Insurance is important for both landlords and tenants.

-On 27 August 2019, new legislation will take effect which will affect tenants’ liability for damage.
+On 27 August 2019, new legislation took effect, which will affect tenants’ liability for damage.

 If tenants or their guests cause careless damage in a rental property, they will liable for the cost of the damage up to four weeks’ rent or the landlord’s insurance excess, whichever is lower.

 Tenants on income-related rents will be liable for careless damage up to four weeks’ market rent or the insurance excess, whichever is lower.